Moneyl/RFGR-Script-Loader-Wiki/README.md

-# WIP Repo, once ready to be used, this header will be removed.
+# WIP Repo.
+Once ready to be used this header will be removed.
 # RFGR Script Loader Wiki
   RFGR Script Loader is a scripting interface for Red Faction Guerrilla Re-mars-tered edition.
 Using LuaJIT 2.0.5 as the scripting language.
 This repo is used to provide public information about the project while keeping the source private.